PMI-SP Practice Test: Scheduling Professional Exam

 WindowWhat to doWhat not to do

-Days 7-5Take one mixed timed set or the full-length diagnostic, then classify every miss by strategy, planning, monitoring/control, closeout, communication, or timing.Do not only reread explanations; write the schedule-control rule you missed.
+Days 7-5Take one mixed timed set or a full-length self-check, then classify every miss by strategy, planning, monitoring/control, closeout, communication, or timing.Do not only reread explanations; write the schedule-control rule you missed.

 Days 4-3Drill planning and monitoring/control because they carry the most weight and create the most scenario traps.Do not spend most of the final week on low-weight closeout if your variance and recovery misses are unresolved.